rmg55/SCINET-GEOSPATIAL-RESEARCH-WG/content/2-Session2-intro-to-ceres.md

 This page contains all the info you need to participate in Session 2 of the SCINet Geospatial Workshop 2020.

 After the session we will post a link to the video recording on this page as well.

+**Learning Goals:**

+- understand what an HPC system is and when to use one
+- introduction to the USDA-ARS Ceres HPC system on SCINet
+- access the Ceres HPC system on SCINet by using Secure Shell at the command line and by using the JupyterHub web interface
+- create a simple Jupyter notebook
+- execute basic linux commands
+- run an interactive computing session on Ceres
+- write and run a SLURM batch script on Ceres
 <br><br>

+---

+## Contents

 [Session Rules](#session-rules)